lnmedrano/graphql-best-practices/possible_topics.md

 ### 3.1- Queries <a name="queries"></a>

-- **Important:**  Queries must be used only to fetch resources, not to modify nor delete them.
+- **Queries must be used only to fetch resources, not to modify nor delete them.**
 - Queries names should be in camelCase.
 They could be singular or plural depending on the amount of resources being fetched.
-In addition, verb get shouldn't be used.
+In addition, _get_ and _fetch_ verbs shouldn't be used.
 For example:
   - `user` to get one user.
   - `users` to get more than one user.
-  - `usersFromTags` some hypothetical case of getting users that match with some tags.
+  - `usersFromTags` on some hypothetical case of getting users that match with some tags.

 - Arguments must be a set of key-value pairs comma separated (in the resolver the arguments are received in an objetc and destructuring is possible and convenient).
 A max of 4 arguments is recommended.
 For example: